 Landscaping the Green Heart

 The first steps towards creating the Green Heart that will transform the centre of campus have now begun.
-The first two phases of work will involve landscaping University Square from August 2017 to January 2018, and then from January to June 2018.
+The first two phases of work will involve landscaping University Square from August 2017 to February 2018, and then from February to June 2018.
 As a result of this, there will be a need to temporarily change pathways across and near this part of campus.
-Green Heart landscaping on the former library site will commence in October.
+Green Heart landscaping on the former library site will commence in mid-November.
 Our commitment to staff and students is to ensure we provide timely and accurate information about what those changes are, and what alternative routes are best to take around campus; including disabled access.
 This will be done in a variety of ways including signage on campus, Twitter, blog posts and a dedicate webpage; all will be regularly updated.

 North Car Park Permanent Closure

 North Car Park will permanently close on 8 September.
 This will enable us to progress plans to create 12 acres of stunning parkland at the centre of campus.
 The Green Heart will create a unique space for performances, socialising, meeting and studying for students, staff and the local community when completed in 2019.

 Car parking spaces will return to pre-closure capacity over the next 6 months.
 In the interim we advise parking in the North East multi-storey, Pritchatts Road car park and Pritchatts Park Village.
 For further information on alternative parking sites head to the car park website, or contact email@example.com or 0121 414 2623.